yolandayangg/m223coders/README.md

 <h1>Week 3 Progress</h1>
-<h2>P3 M223-Coders Yolanda Yang, Stanley Yan, Tianbin Liu, Justin Lemay</h2>
+<h2>P3 M223-Coders Yolanda Yang, Stanley Yan, Tianbin Liu hi, Justin Lemay</h2>
 General focus: this week our group focused on forming our website and bring our wireframe to life.
 We also learned about binary and took individual notes on the subject
 <h3>Table of Contents</h3>